iiasa/CWatM/docu/sourcecode.rst

 Remarks
 =======

-We as developers belief that CWATM should be utilize to encourage ideas and to advance hydrological, environmental science and stimulate integration into other science disciplines.
+We as developers belief that CWatM should be utilize to encourage ideas and to advance hydrological, environmental science and stimulate integration into other science disciplines.

-CWATM is based on existing knowledge of hydrology realized with Python and C++.
+CWatM is based on existing knowledge of hydrology realized with Python and C++.
 Especially ideas from HBV, PCR-GLOBE, LISFLOOD, H08, MatSiro, WaterGAP are used for inspiration.

 **Your support is more then welcome and highly appreciated** **Have fun!**